 One of the biggest challenges facing technology companies today is finding the right talent.
 For many, a fast and simple solution is outsourcing for temporary workers.
 But when Shapiro and his cofounder Adam Fingerman launched ArcTouch in 2009, the San Francisco-based entrepreneurs looked to Brazil to build a permanent team behind their app business.
 What they found was a hotbed of tech talent, along with a collaborative culture, entrepreneurial spirit, a favorable time zone – and a penchant for parties.

-Shortly after the introduction of the Apple’s original App Store, Shapiro and Fingerman were quick to hire Paulo Michels, now the executive vice president of engineering at ArcTouch, and a native Brazilian to join the company at the very start.
+Shortly after the introduction of Apple’s original App Store, Shapiro and Fingerman were quick to hire Paulo Michels, now the executive vice president of engineering at ArcTouch, and a native Brazilian to join the company.

 With its multiple universities and tech incubators, Shapiro and Fingerman immediately recognized Florianópolis as fertile soil for fresh tech talent.
-It didn’t hurt that Michels, and his colleague Gustavo Chaurais (now an engineering manager at Apple), had worked with the two founders at a previous startup.
+It didn’t hurt that Michels, and his colleague Gustavo Chaurais, had worked with the two founders at a previous startup.
 There was a comfort level from the very start, as the four-person team spent long hours collaborating via Skype calls on proof-of-concept apps that would eventually help the startup land its first paying clients.

 “At the time you could hardly find anyone with mobile experience,” Michels said.
 “The iPhone had been open to developers for less than a year so it’s not like you could go to the market and find iOS developers.
 You had to hire great developers and train them.”

 Times have changed.
-Today, more than 150 mobile-specialized engineers, QA testers, and designers work at the Florianópolis office.
+Today, more than 200 app engineers, QA testers, and designers work at the Florianópolis office.
 And in the nearly 10 years since the company was founded, ArcTouch’s Florianópolis team has become, as some team members say, the “soul” of the company.